 - To a small bowl add: 250g/1¾ cups all-purpose flour, 10g/2 tbsp granulated sugar, 250g/1 cup stirred down starter and 120g/½ cup milk.

-- Mix it until it comes together, then dump it out on the counter and knead it until everything is completely combined.
+- Mix it until it comes together, move the dough to the counter and knead it until everything is throughly combined.

 - Then put the levain in a jar and let it grow to about twice the size.